lelabo-m/cpp_tools/Readme.md

  |-> scopelock : lock (or not) the function scope and variable used.
  |-> args ... : variatic parameter for the function.

+## Filesytem

+A c++ header which contains a mini filesystem for Linux/Windows compatibility.

 Modified from this project: https://github.com/progschj/ThreadPool.git